dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 #### Host the SDK yourself

-Besides using the CDN, you can also download the SDK and host its files on your own website / server before including it in your application.
+Besides using the public CDN, you can also download the SDK and host its files on your own server or a commercial CDN before including it in your application.

 Options to download the SDK: